SrisittikumChanintorn/ChatGPTWithTreeOfThought/README.md

-# Claude with Tree of Thought (ToT) Implementation
+# ChatGPT with Tree of Thought (ToT) Implementation

-A Python implementation that leverages Claude's language capabilities combined with the Tree of Thought technique to solve complex analytical problems.
+A Python implementation that leverages ChatGPT's language capabilities combined with the Tree of Thought technique to solve complex analytical problems.
 This project demonstrates how GenAI can analyze multi-faceted questions by breaking them down into branches and sub-branches for comprehensive evaluation.

 ## 📋 Project Overview

-This program implements the Tree of Thought technique with Claude to solve complex problems requiring critical thinking and consideration of multiple factors.
+This program implements the Tree of Thought technique with ChatGPT to solve complex problems requiring critical thinking and consideration of multiple factors.
 The current implementation analyzes the potential impact of a Chinese price war on Thailand's economy through multiple analytical branches.

 ## 🧠 Understanding Tree of Thought